 Free and public lecture offers CLE credit

-The lecture will be held in the Moot Court Room at the Cleveland-Marshall College of Law, 1801 Euclid Ave. at 5 p.m. on Monday, Sept.
-13. The lecture is free and open to the public and one hour of free CLE credit is available for lawyers.
+This lecture will be held at 5 p.m. in the Moot Court Room at the Cleveland-Marshall College of Law at 1801 Euclid Ave.
+One hour of free CLE credit will be available for lawyers.

 Cleveland-Marshall College of Law, founded in 1897 as the Cleveland Law School, was the first law school in Ohio to admit women and one of the first to admit minorities.
 In 1946, the Cleveland Law School merged with the John Marshall School of Law, founded in 1916, to become the Cleveland-Marshall Law School.
 In 1969, the Law School joined Cleveland's new public university as its sixth college and was renamed the Cleveland-Marshall College of Law of Cleveland State University.
 Early graduates of the College of Law laid the foundation for the legal profession in Northeast Ohio.
 Now in its 113th year, Cleveland-Marshall prepares promising students to be America's leaders in the 21st century in law, business, non-profit agencies and government.